- Year of Call

 HMA v Marek Harcar, 2009

-Laura assisted the then Lord Advocate, Dame Elish Angiolini, in preparing the international aspects of this murder prosecution for trial; this involved traveling to Slovakia to oversee the ingathering of evidence and questioning of witnesses there.
+Laura assisted the then Lord Advocate, Dame Elish Angiolini, with the international aspects of this murder prosecution; this involved traveling to Slovakia to oversee the ingathering of evidence and questioning of witnesses there.

 HMA v ICL Plastics and ICL Tech, 2007